neg4n/next-hcaptcha/README.md

   // Whether to forward HCaptcha response parameters to Next.js API Route handler request parameter.
   // Accessible under request.hcaptcha (for TypeScript users - there is NextApiRequestWithHCaptcha type)
   forwardCaptchaResponse: false,
+  // Features that works only if you have HCaptcha enterprise
+  enterprise: {
+    // Minimum score threshold.
+Value between 1 (bot) and 0 (human).
+    // If scoreThreshold is specified, and no score is returned from HCaptcha
+    // response - it will result in an exception.
+    scoreThreshold: 0.6,
+  }
   // Env vars names object.
 Key is type of env var and value is your custom name.
   // Value can be any string as long as it matches your .env* file.
   envVarNames: { secret: 'HCAPTCHA_SECRET' },